martinthomson/http-replay/draft-thomson-http-replay.md

 To meet these needs, two signalling mechanisms are defined:

-* The `Early-Data` header field is added to any request that is received in early data.
+* The `Early-Data` header field is included in requests that are received in early data.

 * The 4NN (Too Early) status code is defined for an origin server to indicate